kindista/kindista/src/markdown/faq.md

   post a [Statement of Gratitude](/gratitude/new) about them unless they have requested otherwise.
   Your statement of gratitude will encourage others to share with those who have shared with you.
-- In accordance with the [Terms of Use](/terms), neither Kindista nor its parent organization CommonGoods Network, holds responsibility for any liability or damages that may occur during any exchanges and you release it from such liability.
+- In accordance with the [Terms of Use](/terms), neither Kindista nor its parent organization CommonGoods Network holds responsibility for any liability or damages that may occur during any exchanges and you release us from such liability.

 These Guidelines are not suggestions.
 They are the rules, principles, and expectations to which you **MUST** agree if you use Kindista to share resources.